7th District Commissioner

 - Lincoln Township Precincts 1, 2, 3, 4, and 5

-He sits on the Finance Committee and is the Committee Vice Chairperson.
+He sits on the Personnel & Human Services Committee and is the Committee Chairperson.
 Commissioner Harrison also serves on the:

 - Local Emergency Planning Commission